Why Do Cats Sleep So Much? The Reasons Behind All Those Catnaps

 Here’s another interesting fact to consider: Your cat probably isn’t sleeping quite as soundly as you might imagine.
 Ever heard of sleeping with one eye open?
 Cats have practically mastered the art.
 “Even though it may appear that cats are in a deep sleep, they are still very alert to their surroundings,” explains Jodi Ziskin, a healthy pet coach and the director of communications for Treatibles.
 “They can spring into action if they hear or smell something of interest.”

 This is also related to their instinct for avoiding nighttime predators.
 As a result, they do sleep deeply at times, but it’s typically in five- to 15-minute periods before they resume their “dozing” status.
 This back-and-forth sleep pattern may also help explain why cats need to sleep for so many hours.
+Next, find out the reason why cats lick each other.

 Are cats nocturnal?